reruo321/Java_Practice/Chapter-06/README.md

 3. Cast subclass-type reference to the superclass-type, then refer it.
 This type of casting is called "implicit casting", or "upcasting".
 The instance variable follows the class-type of the reference.
 (Ex: ((Super)sub).field)

 ## Casting
-Casting, or type conversion has two types: implicit, (automatic, widening), and explicit (narrowing) casting.
+Casting, or type conversion has two types: implicit (automatic, widening), and explicit (narrowing) casting.

 The former automatically converts narrower data type to broader one.
 For example, converting Ronaldo to a Football player is okay.
 However, the inverse case, which tries to make a Football player to Ronaldo, is not allowed.